Skip to main content

 • make -f make/Makefile.<os> sshc

-5. Verify that the NanoSSH Client example code executes in the environment.
+5. Verify that the NanoSSH client example code executes in the environment.

 6. Repeat step 5 and step 6 as needed to add features one at a time.